 “When you look at the most successful people,” Grant continues, “the big surprise is that it’s the Givers again.
 The highest productivity, the greatest sales revenue, even the best grades in medical school belong to the helpful and generous.
 So good guys finish first, too.”

 It stands to reason: Giving promotes forward movement, enabling a person or organization to make progress toward a goal, a final product or service, or a destination, which results in greater productivity for a team.
 Takers and Matchers don’t deliver the same results.
-One could argue that Takers are very productive, but only in matters of the self.
-But “Takers,” by definition, remove a resource from one area and keep it for themselves.
+Of course, one could argue that Takers are very productive—but only in matters of the self.
+Takers, by definition, remove a resource from one area and keep it for themselves.
 The Takers gain, but nothing is produced.
-The Matcher may give or take, or do both at the same time, but you can’t predict the outcome with them.
+The Matcher may give or take, or do both at the same time, but you can’t predict the outcome.

-So you start to see how Grant, with his résumé, giving tendencies and stature, could develop… a reputation—and a pretty good one, at that.
+So you can begin to see how Grant, with his résumé, giving tendencies and position as the youngest tenured professor at Wharton, could develop a reputation—and a pretty good one, at that.

 Here’s where the funny things happen.
-Last year, The New York Times Magazine did a lengthy profile on Grant and his research.
+In 2013, The New York Times magazine did a lengthy profile on Grant and his research.
 The story characterized him as a constant, perhaps chronic, helper of others: of students with papers, projects and recommendation letters; of corporate and government consulting clients; of total strangers with all manner of miscellany.
 So the story runs, and… well, let Grant tell the rest.

-“I received something like 4,000 emails in the span of a few weeks from total strangers asking for things.”
-He laughs because he knows that his own drive to help and give set that avalanche in motion.
+“I received something like 4,000 emails in the span of a few weeks from total strangers asking for things,” Grant says, laughing because he knows that his own drive to help and give set that avalanche in motion.
 “Saying no has become more of a problem and less of a problem at the same time.
 The more of the problem is that The New York Times broadcast to whoever was reading that I seem to like helping random strangers.
 So I’m fielding a lot more requests than I have before.
 That obviously made it harder.
 But the easier part came from, when that happened, forcing me to be clear about my priorities.
 I said, ‘Look, family first, students second, college third, everybody else fourth.’”

 Then he laughs again.
 “Though my default answer is still ‘yes.’”